-As I said in that last post, it is time for an intellectual reckoning with the Danish postdoctoral fellowship.
+As I said, it is time for an intellectual reckoning with the Danish postdoctoral fellowship.
 Doubtless, I would write something a bit different if I were still trying to keep the H2020 apparatus happy, or still wondering whether a selection committee member might happen to read it sometime.
 But that is not my life these days.

 So, what changed as a result of packing my bags with my twelve-page proposal on literary relations between medieval Germany and Scandinavia, and joining a research group concerned to adopt a pluralistic approach to the literature of medieval Europe with a strong interest in Byzantine studies and anchored in a history department?